jjwall/jjwall.github.io/writings/blog/2025/quantum-law.md

 ### <i>The Puzzling Breakthroughs of Quantum Physics</i>

+> "Anyone not shocked by quantum mechanics has not yet understood it." <br>
+~Neils Bohr

 The scientific community still hasn’t fully integrated the axioms of quantum physics, even a century after their initial breakthroughs.
 Though we’ve made profound technological strides, the philosophical implications of quantum mechanics, quantum information, and quantum computation remain elusive—still shimmering on the edges of the scientific zeitgeist.

 Until that tide turns, it will be the brave—the pioneers of consciousness and computation—who carry this torch: